 3.1.1.
 People, COVID-19 and post-pandemic recovery

 The COVID-19 pandemic has thrown issues of social inequality, health inequality and economic inequality into sharp relief by disproportionately affecting economically vulnerable groups.
 It also highlights the importance of nature’s benefits to the well-being of people and of restoring the relationship between people and nature.
-As the world mobilises post-pandemic recovery, IUCN will advocate for sustainable recovery approaches that put nature and equity at the heart of economic policies.
+As the world mobilises post-pandemic recovery, IUCN will advocate for sustainable recovery approaches that put nature and equity at the heart of economic policies[, taking into account the environmental and socio economic determinants of health].
 IUCN will focus on addressing persistent economic and social inequalities, especially for those who are economically marginalised, in rights to and benefits from natural resources that global shocks such as COVID-19 exacerbate.
-IUCN will champion strengthened natural resource governance within the ecosystem approach as a credible post-pandemic response, work with environmental defenders, and promote the voice and leadership of indigenous peoples, women and youth, and people’s participation overall.
+IUCN will champion strengthened natural resource governance within the ecosystem approach as a credible post-pandemic response, work with environmental defenders, and promote the voice and leadership of indigenous peoples, [vulnerable groups,] women and youth, and people’s participation overall.

 3.1.2.
 People, health and conservation

-The World Health Organisation highlights nature as fundamental to human health; central to this is an interdisciplinary “One Health” approach, which adopts a collaborative, multisectoral and transdisciplinary approach, recognises and integrates the connections between the health of people, animals and plants, and their dependence on intact and functioning environments to achieve optimal health and well-being outcomes for all.
-IUCN will contribute expertise to advancing a One Health policy that helps reduce the risk of zoonotic spillovers and contain emerging infectious diseases.
-IUCN will promote the integration of environmental health in public health policies, advance the mitigation of pollution and other environmental impacts detrimental to both nature and human health, and support the development of necessary legal, policy and operational frameworks.
-This includes activities that range from supporting the maintenance of indigenous and local knowledge and practices that sustain environmental health, to developing regulatory frameworks that eliminate illegal encroachment and illegal wildlife trafficking, and support legal and sustainable use of biodiversity and enforcement of the environmental rule of law.
+The World Health Organisation highlights nature as fundamental to human health; central to this is an interdisciplinary “One Health” approach, which adopts a collaborative, multisectoral and transdisciplinary approach, recognises and integrates the connections between the health of people, animals and plants, and their dependence on [intact and] functioning environments to achieve optimal health and well-being outcomes for all.
+IUCN will contribute expertise to advancing a One Health policy that helps reduce the risk of zoonotic spillovers and [contain] [prevent] emerging infectious diseases.
+IUCN will promote the integration of environmental health in public health policies [and of health in biodiversity conservation policies] [as well as the other way around] [and vice versa], advance the mitigation of pollution and other environmental impacts detrimental to both nature and human health, and support the development of necessary legal, policy and operational frameworks.
+This includes activities that range from supporting the maintenance of indigenous and local knowledge and practices that sustain environmental health, to developing regulatory frameworks that eliminate [illegal] [unsustainable] encroachment and [illegal] wildlife [trafficking] [trade that is illegal, unsustainable, or poses a risk of pathogen spill over], and support legal and sustainable use of biodiversity and enforcement of the environmental rule of law.

 3.2.
 Land